 August 2016 I had a right frontal craniotomy and targeted radiation.
 I had immunotherapy, then another immunotherapy in combination with a trial.
-I had my peritoneal removed in August 2018 and 15 rounds of radiation.
+I had a hand assisted Laparoscopic Omentectomy in August 2018 and 15 rounds of radiation.
+I guess I put peritoneal because that is where it was the abdominal peritoneal.
+That was not removed the greater omentum was.
 I am currently Ned and on no treatment.
 November 2015 was a life changing day.
 I at that time had my 16 and 9 year old granddaughters living with me, I thought my world was over.
 I was an active runner/walker doing 5 miles a day; I had started running the annual 10k.

 All I could say was how?
 Why?
 I began to realize we donʼt know how many tomorrowʼs we have so make each one count.
 Laugh, smile, make others smile.
 Since diagnosis Iʼve watched my oldest granddaughter graduate high school with honors and began college.
 I am soon to see my other become a teen.
 I have witnessed the birth of my 7th grandchild!
 I have learned things may never be the same so embrace the new normal.
 I have began walking again and soon to join the gym.
 I am a survivor/advocate.
 I hope my story encourages others to live for each tomorrow!